 Transfers to our third party service providers are to enable them to use and store your personal information on our behalf.
 We will, however, put in place appropriate security procedures in order to protect your personal information.
-Where your information is transferred to any country outside the EEA, we ensure that this is done using specific legally-approved safeguards.
+Where your information is transferred to any country outside the United Kingdom and/or EEA, we ensure that this is done using specific legally-approved safeguards.
 You can request further details and a copy of these safeguards by contacting us (see section 3).

 10 Keeping your information

 We will keep your information only for as long as necessary depending on the purpose for which it was provided.
 Details of retention periods for different aspects of your personal information are available in our retention policy which you can request by contacting us (see section 3).

 When determining the relevant retention periods, we will take into account factors including: